tommyp/tommyp.org/src/content/blog/cruisenotes.md

 We were on the second biggest cruise ship in the world, the [Wonder of the Seas](https://www.royalcaribbean.com/cruise-ships/wonder-of-the-seas).
 It's big, but after a week it felt small.

 The top deck has waterslides and pools, and a few outdoor bars.
 The pools are small, so it's more like a Hieronymus Bosch waterpark with little demon children everywhere.
 There's an adult only section, but it's got a plastic roof so it heats up like a PVC conservatory.
-When it was very hot outside, it was was too hot in there.
+When it was very hot outside, it was too hot in there.

 _Wonder_ has a central atrium with an outdoor boardwalk at one end, while the middle has an outdoor park.
 It's weird, but a nice space.
 They even play bird noises in a nice touch of climate emergency dystopia.